godotengine/godot-docs/classes/class_os.rst

 :ref:`PackedStringArray<class_PackedStringArray>` **get_system_font_path_for_text** **(** :ref:`String<class_String>` font_name, :ref:`String<class_String>` text, :ref:`String<class_String>` locale="", :ref:`String<class_String>` script="", :ref:`int<class_int>` weight=400, :ref:`int<class_int>` stretch=100, :ref:`bool<class_bool>` italic=false **)** |const|

-Returns an array of the system substitute font file paths, which are similar to the font with ``font_name`` and style for the specified text, locale and script.
-Returns empty array if no matching fonts found.
+Returns an array of the system substitute font file paths, which are similar to the font with ``font_name`` and style for the specified text, locale, and script.
+Returns an empty array if no matching fonts found.

 The following aliases can be used to request default fonts: "sans-serif", "serif", "monospace", "cursive", and "fantasy".